lmigueel/csppinet/README.md

 ```
 In your current working folder, csppinet generates the following outputs:

-        1. A csv file containing the context-specific network for each biological condition;
+        1. A csv file containing the context-specific network for each biological condition ("csppinet_csnetwork" prefix);
-        2. A csv file containing the network metrics for the genes of each context-specific network;
+        2. A csv file containing the network metrics for the genes of each context-specific network ("csppinet_GenesMetrics" prefix);
-        3. A txt file containing the network metrics report file for each cs network.
+        3. A txt file containing the network metrics report file for each cs network ("csppinet_Reports" prefix).
+        4. A csv file for the metrics Betweenness Centrality (BC), Closeness Centrality (CC) and Degree for all biological conditions in expression file.

 # Python library usage